 Replacing a worn out underlayment is the costliest of repairs.
 To replace the underlayment a full removal and replacement of tiles is necessary, as well as new underlayment material.
 If your roof is around 1,500 square feet, average underlayment repair costs range from $5,400 - $7,660.

-Sagging roofs may be caused due to insufficient support.
-It’s important to that your structural frames can support the weight of tiles.
+Sagging roofs may be caused by insufficient support.
+It’s important that your structural frames can support the weight of tiles.
 Typically, roof framing repairs cost between $11 and $22 per square foot.

 The cost of replacing broken or damaged tiles varies according to the material being used.
 (One square is equal to 100 square feet.)

 - Standard Concrete: $150 to $250 per square

 - Lightweight Concrete: $350 - $500 per square